Low fat. No fat. Reduced fat.

 The Pain-Fat Connection

 When you think about fat, you probably imagine your cells storing the excess fat that your body doesn’t need.
 Too many fat cells equals weight gain — and weight gain can mean a whole host of other health issues.However, it’s not just the stress of carrying that excess weight that causes health problems.
 When you have too many fat cells, they undergo a metabolic process that essentially turns them into a trigger for inflammation.
 Inflammation is the underlying cause of almost all serious diseases, including diabetes, cardiovascular disease, asthma, cancer, digestive disorders and rheumatoid arthritis.
+Having treatment options for eating disorders will help lessen the inflammation and other complications.

 At the same time, not eating enough fat can cause serious health problems as well.
 Your central nervous system relies on fat in order to protect the neural pathways that transmit nerve impulses; not eating enough fat can cause mental fatigue as well as depression or mood disturbances.
 Not getting enough fat can contribute to vitamin deficiencies, as many vitamins are fat soluble, meaning that they need fat in order to be absorbed.
 Dry skin and hair, difficulty regulating temperature and excess hunger can also be attributed to an extreme low-fat diet or not eating enough of the right fats.